shimoura/motor-controller-model/eprop-motor-control/README.md

 - All parameter names must match the config structure (e.g., `neurons.n_rec`, `rbf.num_centers`).
 - Always quote `--scan-values` if using semicolons to avoid shell parsing errors.

+## Configuration

+Experiment parameters are set in `config/config.yaml`.
+You can adjust simulation, task, RBF encoding, and neuron parameters there.
+For example, change the number of recurrent neurons or RBF centers to match your experiment needs.

 ## Environment Setup

 You can create the recommended environment with all required dependencies using the provided `environment.yml` file and [mamba](https://mamba.readthedocs.io/en/latest/), a faster drop-in replacement for conda: